 Fishing, bird watching, boat watching, photography.

-The dock features over 1600’ of surface area with a 300 square foot roofed shaded area, and night lighting.
-On shore are an adjacent restrooms and free parking.
+The dock features over 1600’ of surface area with a 300 square foot roofed shaded area.
+On shore are adjacent restrooms and free parking.

 Permits, Fees, Limitations